Buying a Wild Kaimanawa Horse Direct From the Muster

 The price of the first horse is $250, and additional horses are $220 each.
 Mare and Foal combinations are a special price of $400 for the first pair, and $370 for additional pairs.
 These prices include one year KHH membership and horse registration.
 You will get a $75 gelding rebate on receipt of a veterinary certificate.

 Transport costs are dependent on distance, time, and numbers.
 Costs are either payable directly to the transport company, or to KHH.
-Expect to spend upwards of $150 per horse, depending on location within the North Island.
+Transport costs can vary, depending on location within the North Island, although we do offer a capped rate of $400 where possible.

 The application fee is $100 and must accompany your application for it to be considered.
 This fee will be deducted from the purchase price of the horse.
 The application fee is not refundable once KHH has commenced processing your application.
 It will only be refunded if, due to a shortage of mustered horses, KHH cannot supply you with a horse.